 Picnic tables are available at the north end of the Farm.
 Be prepared to remove all garbage as there are no garbage cans at the Farm or Preserve.
 Group permits are required for groups of 20+ people.
 For permits, call the Midpeninsula Regional Open Space District at (650) 691-1200.

-Farm programs are managed by the City’s Recreation Division, with additional funding from the Midpeninsula Regional Open Space District, Santa Clara County, the non-profit Friends of Deer Hollow Farm, and from the Town of Los Altos Hills and the City of Cupertino.
+Farm programs are managed by the City of Mountain View's Recreation Division, with additional funding from the Midpeninsula Regional Open Space District, Santa Clara County, the non-profit Friends of Deer Hollow Farm, and from the Town of Los Altos Hills and the City of Cupertino.
 Donations to support the livestock program are always welcome!